oldbig/redux-lite/README.md

 A hook for selecting and subscribing to a part of the state, with performance optimizations.
 It is similar to the `useSelector` hook in `react-redux`.

 - **`selector`**: `(store: TStore) => TSelected` - A function that takes the entire store state and returns the selected value.
 - **`equalityFn`** (optional): `(a: TSelected, b: TSelected) => boolean` - A function to compare the selected value.
 Defaults to `isEqual` (a deep equality check).
-The component will only re-render if this function returns `false`.
+If the selector function returns the same result as the previous call (determined by this equality function), `useSelector` will return the previous result, which can help prevent unnecessary re-renders in the component that uses it.
 In most cases, you don't need to provide this parameter.
 It's only necessary if the value returned by the `selector` contains function fields.

 **When to use `useSelector`?**